doudi25/Triton/README.md

 ## Day 17: Inner Product
 Created a kernel to compute the inner product (dot product) of two vectors, fundamental in various linear algebra computations.
 This operation is essential in numerous machine learning algorithms.
+## Day 18: Outer Product
+Developed a kernel to compute the outer product of two vectors, producing a matrix where each element is the product of elements from the input vectors.
+This operation is crucial in linear algebra, with applications in machine learning models, tensor operations, and feature space expansions.